karthiknair-19/Covid-19-detection-ML-project/README.md

 <!-- Frontend and Backend -->
 <h2 align="center">Frontend and Backend</h2>
-Frontend: The frontend is developed using HTML and CSS to provide an intuitive and user-friendly interface for interacting with the prediction model.
+- **Frontend :** The frontend is developed using HTML and CSS to provide an intuitive and user-friendly interface for interacting with the prediction model.
 Backend: Flask is used for the backend to handle the prediction requests, communicate with the machine learning model, and serve the predictions to the frontend.